ntu-aris/ntu_viral_dataset/README.md

 ## Documents
-For complete documentation, see: [https://rundocs.github.io/jekyll-rtd-theme][site]
+For full documentation, see: [https://rundocs.github.io/jekyll-rtd-theme][site]

 ## The License
 The theme is available as open source under the terms of the [MIT License][license].